Aaron Kaufer: Legislative reform

+LGBTQ+ issues

+In 2023, Kaufer and Representative Alec Ryncavage were the only two Republicans in the State House who voted for the passage of an LGBTQ+ anti-discrimination bill.
+Kaufer defended his support for the bill by saying it would serve to deter more "radical" measures.
+Kaufer previously voiced his support for similar legislation in 2016 and stated, "Gay rights are human rights" at a candidate's forum that year.
+His brother is a member of the LGBTQ+ community.

+Marijuana

+Kaufer believes that decriminalizing marijuana would aid law enforcement in prioritizing the seizure of opioids and fentanyl, something he describes as "larger priorities."
+He also thinks that prohibition of marijuana is not an effective policy and supported the legalization of medical marijuana in Pennsylvania.
+In 2023, Kaufer co-sponsored legislation to permit medical marijuana users the ability to legally drive in Pennsylvania.
+The following year, Kaufer and Representative Emily Kinkead co-sponsored legislation that would legalize recreation marijuana and institute a regulatory system they said would eliminate the illicit marijuana trade.

 Taxation

 Kaufer supports the elimination of property taxes.
+In 2016, Kaufer voiced support for a proposal to eliminate property tax and instead raise sales and income taxes to account for the lost revenue.
 During his first term as a state representative, Kaufer supported a homestead exemption so that property tax would be eliminated on a person's primary residence.

 In 2023, Kaufer was among a group of Republicans who signed onto several bills meant to give tax breaks to families in areas such as child care, school supplies, and home improvement.

-Term limits

-Leading up to the 2014 Pennsylvania state house election, Kaufer campaigned as a supporter of term limits stating he would only serve four terms.
-In 2022, however, Kaufer ran for a fifth term.

 Welfare reform

-Kaufer believes in reforming what he describes as Pennsylvania's "bloated welfare system".
-In 2015, he helped to pass a bill that closed a loophole in Pennsylvania that allowed individuals to accept welfare from multiple states.
+Kaufer believes in reforming what he describes as Pennsylvania's "bloated welfare system" and opposes the state supporting what he calls "welfare lifestyles."
+The first piece of legislation Kaufer proposed in the State House was a law that barred individuals in Pennsylvania from accepting welfare from multiple states.

 Personal life

 Kaufer is Jewish.
 He is married to his wife Annie; they have one daughter.
-He resides in Kingston, Pennsylvania..
+He resides in Kingston, Pennsylvania.

-In 2019, Kaufer visited Poland where he saw the graves of relatives who were victims of the Holocaust.
+In 2019, Kaufer visited Poland, where he viewed the graves of relatives who were victims of the Holocaust.